SteakEnthusiast/SteakEnthusiast.github.io/source/_posts/Deobfuscating-Javascript-via-AST-Manipulation-Various-String-Concealing-Techniques.md

 ### Analysis Methodology

 Similar to the first example, this obfuscation technique is mostly for show and very trivial to undo.
-To begin, lets copy and paste the obfuscated sample into [AST Explorer](https://astexplorer.net/)
+To begin, let's copy and paste the obfuscated sample into [AST Explorer](https://astexplorer.net/)

 ![View of the obfuscated code in AST Explorer](../images/stringArray1.PNG)